 Whilst the proposed EU restriction on intentionally added microplastics has been around for several years, there is still no firm date as to when it will come into force.
 The European Commission has now prepared a draft regulation and this needs to be discussed and voted on by EU member states in the REACH committee.
 Before the restriction can be adopted, it is then scrutinised by the European Parliament and the Council.

 If adopted, the regulation will bring clarity to the definition of a microplastic.
 It is already clear that as well as non-biodegradable synthetic polymers, biopolymers that are only compostable, such as Polylactic Acid (PLA) and those with limited biodegradability, such as Cellulose Acetate, will not meet the regulation if present above the specified limit for solid polymer.

 The proposed regulation allows a transitional period of between 4 and 12 years (depending on the type of cosmetics) before a ban on microplastic glitter is imposed.

-What does ECHA’s Microplastic Proposal, Jan 2019 mean for glitter?
+What does the proposed microplastic regulation mean for glitter?

-The vast majority of glitter products are below 5mm in size terms, so they are considered small enough to be defined as a microplastic.
+- Glitter Size: The vast majority of glitter products are below 5mm in size terms, so they are within the scope of the proposed definition of a microplastic.